 Bemidji Middle School administration and other district administrators have a right to search students and their property according to the administrative procedures only after they have established reasonable suspicion.
+Common searches may constitute the following but are not limited to: use of a metal detecting wand, emptying of a backpack, requesting for pockets to be emptied, and/or for a student to show the contents of their social media or messaging profile.
 Reasonable suspicion is defined below.